arcifius/text-breaker/README.md

 ## Tests

+> Before testing and linting be sure to run `npm install`.
+It will install the necessary testing/linting libraries (:

 You can test it through the terminal but a lot of cases are already covered!
 Inside project's folder, just type

 ```bash
 $ npm test
 ```

-> Before testing, run `npm install`.
-It will install the necessary testing libraries (:
+## Linting

+You can lint the project with `npm run lint` and `npm run lint-fix` will fix most common mistakes while highlighting the ones that couldn't be fixed.

 ## Structure